-Assuming a program adoption rate of 20 percent among GMWSD's customers, conservation savings within the first 12 months are estimated to range between 38 and 54 acre-feet.
+Assuming a program adoption rate of 20 percent among the City's customers, conservation savings within the first 12 months are estimated to range between 25.2 and 36 acre-feet.
 These savings are only expected to increase as user adoption increases over time.
-It is expected that the conservation savings will increase to approximately 75 AFY during year 4 of the program.
-It should be noted that these are conservative estimates and the potential for savings can be increased by effective marketing and outreach efforts by GMWSD to drive platform adoption.
-In addition, these savings are several magnitudes higher than conservation savings obtained via traditional methods such as turf and fixture replacement.
+It is expected that the conservation savings will increase to approximately 72 AFY during year 5 of the program.
+It should be noted that these are conservative estimates and the potential for savings can be increased by effective marketing and outreach efforts by the City to drive platform adoption.
+In addition, these savings are several magnitudes higher than conservation savings from traditional conservation techniques that involve turf and fixture replacement.